PROTECTING FLORIDA'S PARADISE

 Our grassroots organization was founded by a group of cancer survivors and their families who began research into Florida's carelessness with its environmental resources.
 We learned that the lack of standards and accountability had affected human life, marine survival, wildlife, and water quality.
 Each of our experiences against life-altering diseases transformed into a strong desire to take action toward saving Florida's ecosystem and those being exposed to harmful bacteria and chemicals in our waterways.

 Sewer discharges, biosolids, coastal erosion, herbicide spraying, pesticide runoff, increasing development, poor infrastructure, industrial pollution, and unregulated chemicals in our drinking water are just a few of the challenges we face in Florida.

-Fight For Zero strives for zero pollution in the ecosystem to protect children's health and vulnerable populations by empowering people with education, data, and science.
+Fight For Zero strives for zero pollution in the ecosystem to protect children's health and vulnerable populations by empowering others with education, data, and science.
 These resources give communities a voice in what is happening with their health and the environment.

-Our quality of life as Floridians relies on the protection and preservation of our environment and ecosystems.
+Taking care of our natural resources, wildlife, and the welfare of communities should be the number one priority.
+Our quality of life as Floridians relies on defending and preserving our environment and ecosystems.
 Protecting Florida requires independent research, studies, advocacy, and grassroots action.

-Fight For Zero Disease Registry
+Submit Your Health Information to the Fight For Zero Disease Registry

 Were you diagnosed with cancer or an autoimmune disease in Florida and suspect that your illness was due to an environmental factor?